CodingWithEjay/pseudospeech-dialogue-boxes/README.md

 ## Usage

 To use this, simply drop obj_text and scr_draw_text into your project.
-From there, whenever you want a user's interaction with something (e.g. a signpost) to create dialogue, make that something (e.g. the signpost) call scr_draw_text in the following manner:
+Then, create sound_speech; this will be the sound for your pseudospeech.
+From there, whenever you want a user's interaction with something (e.g. obj_sign) to create dialogue, make that something call scr_draw_text in the following manner:

 ```gml
 scr_draw_text(id, scr_sign_dialogue("example"), ds_list_size(scr_sign_dialogue("example")));
 ```

-where scr_draw_text contains the following:
+where scr_sign_dialogue contains the following:

 ```gml
 // scr_sign_dialogue